ministryofjustice/laa-check-client-qualifies/README.md

 User-entered values are stored in the session.
 However, rather than retrieve values directly from the session, most places retrieve them from associated model objects and helpers, of which there is a hierarchy:

-**StepsLogic** contains methods that directly interrogate a session object for a few specific attributes that affect navigation flow through the form.
+**Steps::Logic** contains methods that directly interrogate a session object for a few specific attributes that affect navigation flow through the form.
 It knows how answers to certain questions affect the relevance of certain other questions.

-**StepsHelper** uses StepsLogic to determine which screens, or steps, should be displayed for a given check, based on the answers provided so far.
+**Steps::Helper** uses Steps::Logic to determine which screens, or steps, should be displayed for a given check, based on the answers provided so far.

 **Flow::Handler** knows, for any given step, which Form object to populate to back the HTML form displayed on screen

 **Check** provides access to all _relevant_ data for a check.
-For any attribute it uses StepsHelper and Flow::Handler to determine whether, given the other answers supplied, the attribute is relevant.
+For any attribute it uses Steps::Helper and Flow::Handler to determine whether, given the other answers supplied, the attribute is relevant.
 If not, when asked for that attribute it will return `nil`.
 Otherwise it will return that attribute.

 ## Deploying to UAT/Staging/Production